AnubhavBangari3/Unravel/README.md

 # PROJECT FUNCTIONALITY

+Registered users in Unravel should be able to perform the following function –
-User authentication
+•	User authentication for signing in.

-Edit Profile
+•	Users can edit their own profile.

-Author of the post can update and delete that post
+•	The author of the post can update and delete their own post.

-Users can like the post
+•	Any user can like the posts.

-Users can comment on the post
+•	Any user can comment on the posts.

-Users can send, accept and reject friend request
+•	Users can either send, accept or reject friend requests.

+•	Users can send direct messages to other users.

-Users can send  and receive direct messages
+•	Users can receive direct messages from other users.

-Users can create Groups
+•	Users can create groups on their topic of interest.

-Users can join and exit the group
+•	Users can join and exit the group.

-Only the members of that group can post on that particular group
+•	Only the members of that particular group can post in that group.

-Author of the post in the group can update and delete that post
+•	The author of the post in the group can update and delete their post.

-Any user can like the posts in the group
+•	Any user can like the posts in the group.

+•	Any user can comment on the posts in the group.

-All the members of the group can give rewards to the post created by other users.
+•	Only the members of that particular group can participate in group chat.

+•	Users can give rewards to posts in the group except their own posts.

-Post with highest rewards in a group is the Best post.
+•	The post with the highest rewards in that particular group will get the Best Post tag.

-Any user can comment on the posts in the group

-Group chat functionality